 and your reality that you might not even realize it is happening.”

-However, some who promote the root cause analysis techniques of Fault Trees and Cause and Effect, suggest that once you understand the concept of confirmation bias, you can counteract it by purposefully looking for evidence that disproves your hypothesis.
+However, some who promotes the root cause analysis techniques of Fault Trees and Cause and Effect, suggested that once you understand the concept of confirmation bias, you can counteract it by purposefully looking for evidence that disproves your hypothesis.